btc-vision/opnet-node/docs/proposals/PoCtm.md

 ## Introduction

 Bitcoin's block times (~10 minutes on average) are **slow** and limited in throughput.
-Yet, **developers want** to build advanced smart contracts, instant token transfers, and high-throughput dApps **directly on Bitcoin's security**.
+Yet, **developers want** to build advanced smart contracts, users will want instant token transfers, and high-throughput dApps **directly on Bitcoin's security**.
 This is where this OP_NET proposal comes in.

 This proposal introduces a novel approach to **fast, ephemeral transactions** on top of Bitcoin, allowing **~800ms-1sec blocks** for internal state changes, while anchoring them in Bitcoin's security.
 You may see this concept like solana,